 Choose a suitable location.
 Pick a regular day, such as the fourth Thursday of the month.
 And then just keep on posting!

 Here is an example of what Stitch Champion Barb has been doing in the North Sydney community.
-These events are from May, June, July and August:
+These events are from three consecutive months:

 Events like these play a critical role in getting the community to explode.
 Members who attend begin to feel connected to everyone else and learn how safe and welcoming the community is.
 And for many of them, that usually means they start posting suggestions of their own.